Cisco-Talos/clamav-documentation/src/manual/Development.md

 #### Feature Tests

-ClamAV primarily has feature tests for ClamD and ClamScan, though basic verion tests do exist for FreshClam and SigTool as well.
+ClamAV primarily has feature tests for ClamD and ClamScan, though basic version tests do exist for FreshClam and SigTool as well.
 See `clamav-devel/unit_tests/CMakeLists.txt` and `clamav-devel/unit_tests/clamscan_test.py` for an example.

 ### Building ClamAV with Autotools